Code-Institute-Submissions/Ninja-Train/README.md

 Google fonts is used to provide the Goldman font that is present across the site. https://fonts.google.com/

+Gitpod was used to write the HTML, Javascript and CSS files

 ## Testing and Deployment